libp2p/specs/multistream-2.0/spec.md

 * [ ] Q: Should we somehow distinguish between initiator and receiver?
 Should we distinguish between bidirectional and unidirectional?
 We could even bit pack these options into a single byte and use this instead of the leading multicodec...
-Note: distinguishing between bidirectional and unidirectional may actually be necessary to be able to eagerly send a unidirectional `multistream/hello` message.

 ### Multistream Dynamic

-The multistream/dynamic protocol is like the multistream/use protocol *except* that it uses a string to identify the protocol.
-To do so, the initiator simply sends a fixed-size 16bit length followed by the name of the protocol.
+The `multistream/dynamic` protocol is like the `multistream/use` protocol *except* that it uses a string to identify the protocol.
+To do so, the initiator simply sends a varint length followed by the name of the protocol.

-Including the multistream/use portion, the initiator would send:
+Including the `multistream/use` portion, the initiator would send:

 ```
-<multistream/use><multistream/dynamic><length(16 bits)><name(string)>
+<multistream/use><multistream/dynamic><length(varint)><name(string)>
 ```

-Design Note: We *could* use a varint and save a byte in many cases however:

-1. We'd either need to buffer the connection or read the varint byte-by-byte.
-   Neither of those are really optimal.
-2. The length of the name will be dwarf this extra byte.
-3. If anyone needs a 64byte name, they're using the *wrong protocol*.
-Really, a single byte length should be sufficient for all reasonable protocol names but we're being stupidly conservative here.
+Note: This used to use a fixed-width 16 bit number for a length.
+However, a varint *really* isn't going to cost us much, if anything, in terms of performance as most protocol names will be <= 128 bytes long.
+On the other hand, using different number formats everywhere *will* cost us in terms of complexity.

 ### Multistream Contextual

-The multistream/contextual protocol is used to select a protocol using a *receiver specified*, session-ephemeral protocol ID.
+The `multistream/contextual` protocol is used to select a protocol using a *receiver specified*, session-ephemeral protocol ID.
 These IDs are analogues of ephemeral ports.

-In this protocol, the stream initiator sends a 16 bit ID specified by the *receiver* to the receiver.
+In this protocol, the stream initiator sends a varint ID specified by the *receiver* to the receiver.
 This is a *unidirectional* protocol.

 Format:

 ```
-<multistream/use><multistream/contextual><id(16 bits)>
+<multistream/use><multistream/contextual><id(varint)>
 ```

 The ID 0 is reserved for saying "same protocol" on a bidirectional stream.
 The